bryancolin/Filmies/README.md

 # Filmies

-An iOS app for movies lovers to browse and search for movies with an incredible glassmorphism ui design.
+An iOS app for movie/tv-show lovers to browse and search for movies with an incredible glassmorphism ui design.

 ## Features